Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Methodology

 where $\operatorname{vec(\cdot)}$ represents a vectorization operator, and $\otimes$ is the Kronecker product.} For simplicity of notation, we denote $\mathbf{V} \otimes \mathbf{U}$ by $\mathbf{\Sigma}$ throughout Section \ref{sec:Method}.
 Under this model, the optimal Bayes classification rule can be derived by observing that the matrix normal model in \eqref{eq:dist1} is equivalent to the multivariate Normal formulation in \eqref{eq:dist2}.
 This leads to the following discriminant function:

 Then, using \eqref{eq:cr}, we can classify $Y$ as follows:

 { However, in the absence of information about the mean matrix $\mathbf{M}_k$ for the two groups and the covariance matrices $\mathbf{U}$ and $\mathbf{V}$, the classification rule in Equation \eqref{eq:cr} and \eqref{eq:cr2} cannot be applied in practice.
 As emphasized in \cite{Park_2022}, approximating the discriminant function \eqref{eq:cr} by substituting the unknown parameters with suitable estimators can be a practical and effective choice.
-To this end, inspired by the theoretical contributions in \cite{Park_2022}, we obtain an estimator of the $\mathbf{\Sigma}^{-\frac{1}{2}}$, subsequently estimating the scaled mean vectors $\mathbf{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_1)$ and $\mathbf{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_2)$ using nonparametric maximum likelihood estimation (NPMLE)} {approach within an empirical Bayes framework.
-This strategy enables robust and flexible estimation of the discriminant function without imposing strong structural assumptions on the mean or covariance matrices, thereby enhancing both classification accuracy and applicability to a broad range of matrix-valued data scenarios.}
+To this end, inspired by the theoretical contributions in \cite{Park_2022}, we obtain an estimator of the $\mathbf{\Sigma}^{-\frac{1}{2}}$, subsequently estimating the scaled mean vectors $\mathbf{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_1)$ and $\mathbf{\Sigma}^{-\frac{1}{2}} \operatorname{vec}(\mathbf{M}_2)$ using nonparametric maximum likelihood estimation (NPMLE)} approach within an empirical Bayes framework.
+This strategy allows for a more flexible approximation to the discriminant function, while avoiding strict structural assumption on the scaled mean.
+As a result, it has the potential to enhance both classification accuracy and applicability to a broad range of matrix-valued data scenarios.